 – Kyo Maclear, author of Virginia Wolf, The Wish Tree, It Began with a Page, and Unearthing.

-Coming Events
+Current Events

 I am extremely pleased to be partnering with schools in the TDSB to talk with students about Obaasan’s Boots, the history of Japanese Canadians in Canada, and what it’s like to be a writer.
 Thanks to The Writers’ Union of Canada and the Ontario Arts Council for helping make these talks happen.

-Public Talks and Events
+Past Public Talks and Events

 A lovely morning discussion about Obaasan’s Boots and about engaging with family histories.
 A huge thanks to Komorebi Island Book Club for reading the novel and for inviting me to join them for their discussion.